The Ultimate 2026 Guide to 7 Sites With Free Circuit Practice Problems

 MIT OpenCourseWare – 6.002 Circuits and Electronics (Assignments)

 What makes this resource so valuable is its academic pedigree.
 These aren't just random problems; they are carefully designed to build a strong analytical framework.
 You'll move from fundamental DC/AC analysis to more advanced topics like diodes, MOSFETs, and op-amps, all within the context of challenging, multi-part questions.
-This method of building skills through structured challenges is surprisingly similar to the principles behind learning to program quickly and effectively.
+This method of building skills through structured challenges is surprisingly similar to the principles behind .

 How to Get the Most Out of It